ryanhemann/pwn-check-automator/README.md

      - 1. Install Code Editor: Ensure you have a code editor installed.
 You are welcome to use your preference here.
 In this demonstration I will be using VisualStudio Code.
 If you currently don't have a code editor installed, download and install VisualStudio Code from [Visual Studio's Website](https://code.visualstudio.com/)
      - 2. Install Python: Ensure you have Python installed.
 Download and install Python from [python.org](https://www.python.org).
      - 3. Install Pip: Make sure you have pip (Python package manager) installed.
 It is usually included with Python.
-To check, open your IDE terminal/command prompt and run: pip --version
+To check, open your IDE terminal/command prompt and run:
-        If not installed, you can install it following the official guide.
+        'pip --version' If not installed, you can install it following the [official guide](https://pip.pypa.io/en/stable/installation/).
      - 4. API Key: Obtain an API key from Have I Been Pwned (HIBP).
 Visit [haveibeenpwned.com/API/Key](https://www.haveibeenpwned.com/API/Key) and follow the instructions to get your key.
 For this demonstration, I have chosen the $4/month plan.
   - Installation Steps:
     - [1.]
 Download the PwnCheck Automator Script: